Kong/docs.konghq.com/app/0.9.x/configuration.md

 ##### **nginx_daemon**

-Determines wether Nginx will run as a daemon or as a foreground process.
+Determines whether Nginx will run as a daemon or as a foreground process.
 Mainly useful for development or when running Kong inside a Docker environment.

 See http://nginx.org/en/docs/ngx_core_module.html#daemon.